rezhaque35/wifi-location-data-pipeline/wifi-scan-ingestion/wifi-scan-queue-consumer/README.md

 - ✅ Send and consume test messages
 - ✅ Set up AWS infrastructure (LocalStack)
 - ✅ Provide clear next steps

+**💡 Note**: If you're setting up for the first time, the script will automatically run `./generate-ssl-certs.sh` to create the required SSL certificates.

 ### Option 2: Manual Setup
 ```bash